grafana/synthetic-monitoring-api-go-client/docs/API.md

 The `ipVersion` value specifies whether the corresponding check will be performed using IPv4 or IPv6.
 The "Any" value indicates that IPv6 should be used, falling back to IPv4 if that's not available.

+The `basicMetricsOnly` value specifies which set of metrics probes will collect.
+This is set to `true` by default in the UI which results in less active series or can be set to `false` for the advanced set.
+We maintain a [full list of metrics](https://github.com/grafana/synthetic-monitoring-agent/tree/master/internal/scraper/testdata) collected for each.

 The maximum number of labels that can be specified per check is 5.
 These are applied, along with the probe-specific labels, to the outgoing